The Best Cheap Combi Boiler [And Typical Combi Boiler Prices for 2023]

 A cheap combi oil boiler could be as little as £1,200, whilst an expensive one could set you back upwards of £2,000.
 And that’s just for the boiler.

 To help you figure out what you should expect in terms of cost, we’ve created an oil boiler cost guide here.

-You’ll be able to buy most cheap combi boilers from leading national stores offering plumbing and heating supplies.
-That includes the likes of:
+You’ll be able to buy the least expensive combi boilers from leading national stores offering plumbing and heating supplies.
+These include the likes of:

 - Plumb Center

 However, we personally wouldn’t bother.
 Your boiler installation company will get much better deals than any DIY or plumbing store offers to the average retail customer.
 But, that’s not the only reason to get your installer to grab your boiler on your behalf.